By Dr. Nikhil Alfred, IGI Gemologist

 Using a fiber optic light source in microscopy is helpful for viewing them in great detail.

-Rutile needles become partially dissolved when the ruby or sapphire undergoes high temperature heat treatment, circa 1600-1900° C. Such high temperatures will cause the needles to dissolve into tiny droplets, arranged in a pattern similar to the one which existed before heating.
+Rutile needles become partially dissolved when the ruby or sapphire undergoes high-temperature heat treatment, circa 1600-1900° C. Such high temperatures will cause the needles to dissolve into tiny droplets, arranged in a pattern similar to the one which existed before heating.
 So the presence of rutile needles – specifically sharp dart & arrow shaped rutile in corundum – is a good indication that the gemstone has not been subjected to high-temperature heat treatment.

 A Star is born